department-of-veterans-affairs/vets-website/content/pages/pension/survivors-pension.md

 ### Can I get this benefit as the child of a deceased wartime Veteran?

-You may be able to get this benefit if you’re unmarried and:
+You may be able to get this benefit if you’re unmarried and **at least one of the following is true for you**:
-- Under age 18, **or**
+- You're under age 18, **or**
-- Under age 23 and attending a VA-approved school, **or**
+- You're under age 23 and attending a VA-approved school, **or**
-- Unable to care for yourself due to a disability that happened before age 18
+- You're unable to care for yourself due to a disability that happened before age 18

 </div>